TheCedarPrince/thecedarprince.github.io/notes/08232022220130-people-become-terrorists.md

++++
-@def title = "Why Do People Become Terrorists?
-A Prosecutor's Experiences"
-@def slug = "08232022220130-people-become-terrorists"
-@def tags = ["archive", "terrorist", "motivation", "violence"]
-@def description = "A autobiographical sketch on why a person might become a terrorist"

-@def rss_title = "Why Do People Become Terrorists?
-A Prosecutor's Experiences"
-@def rss_description = "A autobiographical sketch on why a person might become a terrorist"
-@def rss_pubdate = Date(2022, 8, 23)
+title = "Why Do People Become Terrorists?
+A Prosecutor's Experiences" slug = "08232022220130-people-become-terrorists" tags = ["archive", "terrorist", "motivation", "violence"] description = "A autobiographical sketch on why a person might become a terrorist" rss_title = "Why Do People Become Terrorists?
+A Prosecutor's Experiences" rss_description = "A autobiographical sketch on why a person might become a terrorist" rss_pubdate = Date(2022, 8, 23)
++++

 Why Do People Become Terrorists?
 A Prosecutor's Experiences